 The Scholarship Foundation is registered with the Secretary of State of Missouri, participates in the charity information service coordinated by the Missouri Attorney General, and meets 19 of 20 accountability standards set by the charity information service of the Better Business Bureau of the St. Louis region.
 Addressing the BBB standard for outside auditing would be prohibitively expensive for The Scholarship Foundation.
 Instead, it submits all financial statements to an external CPA firm for review, and the written reviews are available for public inspection.

-Three principal sources provide funding for The Scholarship Foundation’s financial aid programs and its student advising and counseling services: loan repayments by previous recipients of Foundation interest-free educational loans, financial contributions from the public, and revenue generated by sales at the Foundation’s ScholarShop upscale-resale retail locations.
+Two principal sources provide funding for The Scholarship Foundation’s financial aid programs, its student advising services, and its advocacy program: loan repayments by previous recipients of Foundation interest-free educational loans and financial contributions from the public.

-- 88 percent of Scholarship Foundation students complete their postsecondary studies and receive degrees, a rate almost twice the national average.
+- 73% of Scholarship Foundation students complete their postsecondary studies and receive degrees in six years or less, as compared to a national average of 64% (using the most recent national benchmark).

-- 20 percent of Scholarship Foundation donors are former students who received the organization’s interest-free loans for postsecondary education -- a testament to the Foundation’s strength, sustainability, goals, and accomplishments.
+- 13% of Scholarship Foundation donors are former students who received the organization’s interest-free loans for postsecondary education — a testament to the Foundation’s strength, sustainability, goals, and accomplishments.